wjsutton/tableau-mcp-experimental/README.md

 the [Metadata API](https://help.tableau.com/current/api/metadata_api/en-us/index.html).
 To authenticate to these APIs, you must provide your credentials via environment variables.

-> [!TIP] When multiple credentials are provided, the order in which the below authentication methods
+> 💡 When multiple credentials are provided, the order in which the below authentication methods are
-> are listed is also the order of precedence used by the server.
+> listed is also the order of precedence used by the server.
 Provide the `AUTH_TYPE` environment
 > variable to specify which authentication method to use.
 Allowed values are `auth-token`, `pat`,
 > `jwt`, `connected-app`, and `username-password`.